-Knowing how to reverse a Python string is basic knowledge you should have as Python developer.
-This can also apply to other data types.
+Knowing how to reverse a Python string is a common thing you might have to do as a Python developer.
+It could also help you in coding interviews.

 Python does not provide a built-in function to reverse the characters in a string.
 To reverse a string in Python you can use the slice operator with the syntax [::-1].
 You can also use the reversed() function together with the string join() function.

 Let’s go through different ways to return a Python string in reverse order.

 How Do You Reverse a String in Python?

 Let’s immediately learn a simple method to reverse a string.